 Local Civil Rule 83.4.
-Publication of Advertisements [formerly Local Civil Rule 83.6]
+Publication of Required Public Notices [formerly Local Civil Rule 83.6]

-- (a) Unless otherwise provided by statute, rule, or order of the Court, all advertisements except notices of sale of real estate or of any interest in land shall be published in a newspaper which has a general circulation in this district or a circulation reasonably calculated to give public notice of a legal publication.
-The Court may direct the publication of such additional advertisement as it may deem advisable. - (b) Unless otherwise ordered, notices for the sale of real estate or of any interest in land shall be published in a newspaper of general circulation in the county in which the real estate or the land in question is located.
+- (a) Unless otherwise provided by statute, rule, or order of the Court, all notices required to be published by a party (except notices of sale of real estate or of any interest in land) must be published in a newspaper which has a general circulation in the District where the case was filed or a circulation reasonably calculated to give public notice of a legal publication.
+The Court may direct the publication of such additional notice as it may deem advisable. - (b) Unless otherwise ordered, notices for the sale of real estate or of any interest in land must be published in a newspaper of general circulation in the county in which the real estate or the land in question is located.